MatrixTM/MHDDoS/README.md

   * A Method for 1million reload javascripts and css

 * 🧨 CloudFlare Bypass
-  * 20Mellion site us cloudflare dns and antiddos you can bypass it with this script.
+  * 20Mellion site us cloudflare dns and antiddos you can bypass all with this script.

 * ⚙️ 1 Million Request pre seacons